Braintree-by-Vox/DocuVault/README.md

 ### Extending the functionality
 If required, we can assist you with extending your environment with SharePoint attachments, by adding the SharePoint factbox for custom tables or redirecting the default save location.

-## SharePoint Documents factbox
+## Using the SharePoint Documents factbox
-- We will endeavour to keep up with standard Business Central and with each major version, update DocuVault to have the factbox added where there was a Documents attachment factbox.
+We will endeavour to keep up with standard Business Central and with each major version, update DocuVault to have the factbox added where there was a Documents attachment factbox.

  ![alt text](./img/image-5.png)

-- Open folder in SharePoint: Opens the folder in the browser (if the folder exists, else you might get a 404 NOT FOUND error page) – folders are automatically created when files are uploaded.
+- Open folder in SharePoint: Opens the folder in the browser. ()If the folder does not exist, you may get a 404 NOT FOUND error page).
+Folders are automatically created when files are uploaded.
 - Show details: A list page for the attachments that allows you to rename files, view the credentials of the user that uploaded the files and the timestamp.
 - Upload files: Displays a dialog that allows the user to upload documents.
 Multiple documents can be uploaded at a time.
 - Delete: Delete the link to this record.
 If there are no more links to the file, the file is also deleted from SharePoint.